 I may have a problem.
-I really really enjoyed designing my book cover.
-I reached a point where I started making fake book covers because they make it so so easy to create on Canva.
+I really, really enjoyed designing my book cover.
+And at some point, I started making fake book covers because I could.

 Here’s my fake book:

-Someday, I may have to write this book, because I have the book cover.
+Someday, I may have to write this book because I have the book cover design.
 I have a title and tagline.
-I mean, that’s sometimes the hardest part.
-I don’t recommend writing books this way, but I’m tempted.
-Very tempted.
+That’s sometimes the hardest part.
+(I don’t recommend writing books this way, but I’m tempted.
+Very tempted.)

-First, select what are you designing?
-For instance, an ebook cover.
+First, select what you are designing: an ebook cover.
 Then pick your layout.
 Pick a new background photo.
 Change the Title.
 Add your author name.
 Put in your tagline.
 Boom.
 It’s a book cover.

 Okay, so maybe it doesn’t happen that quickly.